P&O Ferries mass firings of UK crew members outrage unions

 The opposition Labour Party demanded Britain's Conservative government suspend DP World’s contracts and licenses and claw back the 4.3 million pounds ($5.6 million) it gave the company in emergency funding during the pandemic.

-Some crew members initially refused to leave their vessels after being told Thursday that they were being fired, and unions planned to protest Friday at ports including Dover and Liverpool.
+Some crew members initially refused to leave their vessels after being told Thursday that they were being fired, and unions were protesting Friday at ports including Dover and Liverpool.

+The head of the Nautilus International union, which represents some P&O crew, said there were safety concerns about contract staff operating the vessels in busy shipping routes.

+General-secretary Mark Dickinson said sailing ships across the English Channel is “like walking across a six-lane motorway at rush hour."

+Manuel Cortes of transport union TSSA, which represents staff at other ferry firms, accused P&O of “holding our country to ransom by halting vital ferry trade routes so they can illegally and immorally sack their staff.”
+He said the government should take over running key passenger and freight sea routes.

-Two unions representing crew members, Nautilus International and RMT, said they were preparing legal action against the company.
+Nautilus and another union, RMT, said they were preparing legal action against the company.

-“This is clearly illegal,” Nautilus general secretary Mark Dickinson said.
+“This is clearly illegal,” Dickinson said.
 “It’s a dark day in the shipping industry.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.